Guyana records two new cases of COVID-19 - Guyana Chronicle

-Director of Primary Health Services, Dr. Ertenisa Hamilton, said the new cases were found after health authorities tested 38 persons between Monday and Tuesday.

-To date, the total number of persons tested is 1,854 with the total number of negative cases being 1,698 and 156 positive cases.
+The two cases were detected after health authorities tested 44 persons between Wednesday and Thursday.
+To date, the total number of persons tested is 1, 920 with the number of negative cases being 1,762 and 158 positive cases.

-Of the total number of cases, 86 persons have recovered and 12 persons have died, but there are 59 active cases, of which 58 are in institutional isolation and one person is in the COVID-19 Intensive Care Unit (ICU).
+Of the total number of cases, 92 persons have recovered and 12 persons have died, but there are 55 active cases, of which 54 are in institutional isolation and one person is being treated in the COVID-19 Intensive Care Unit (ICU).

-“I wish to turn the spotlight on the Caribbean.
-As you are aware, most of the Caribbean countries managed to limit the transmission of COVID-19 in their country, with Guyana, Jamaica and Haiti being among the only countries that continued to report new cases.

-“Bravo to Barbados and Trinidad who have reported no new cases in 14 and seven days respectively and Antigua that has not reported any new cases in 35 days,” said Dr. Hamilton in a virtual COVID-19 update, on Tuesday.
+The detection of new cases prove that Guyana is not “out of the woods” when it comes to reducing the spread of COVID-19, and the need for surveillance will be most important as students return to school to prepare for the National Grade Six Assessment (NGSA).
+Children will be heading back to school from June 15, 2020 to prepare themselves for the NGSA which will be done on July 1 and 2, 2020.

+“Parents, I wish to remind you that you must have the conversation with your young ones about the health guidelines that must be followed during the time they will be at school so that they can be safe from contracting the coronavirus disease,” said Chief Medical Officer (CMO), Dr. Shamdeo Persaud, during a virtual COVID-19 update, on Thursday.

 Health authorities here continue to work towards strengthening the healthcare system to respond to COVID-19 on a long-term basis.
 The potential and existing activities are part of a plan to have a comprehensive COVID-19 health network, whereby patients across the country’s 10 administrative regions will be able to access these services.